-- Check for leaks by brushing on an approved noncorrosive leak detection solution.
-Bubbles forming indicate a leak.
-Correct any leak found.
-IMPORTANT: All leaks must be fixed immediately. - 10.
+- 7. Reconnect the igniter wire. - 8.
+Turn gas supply on and refer to the "Lighting Instructions". - Check for leaks by brushing on an approved noncorrosive leak detection solution.
+Bubbles will show a leak.
+Correct any leak found. - 10.
 Replace the outer door.